 The king opened his jaw in horror at the realization of what was happening, but, alas, too late.
 He gasped and sputtered on a mouthful of whipped cream.
 A squishy explosion, then…silence.

 The queen fainted from her chair with a thud.
 From what the king could see through the mask of oozing custard on his face, the courtiers were frozen, some mid-bite, gaping at him.

 A dollop of pie fell onto the king’s brand new birthday jacket.
-His hands shook with rage.
+This was not good.
+No, not good at all.
+Whatever he did here, he could either be a fool or a ruler.
 The Jester must’ve realized he’d gone too far, because he hopped off his unicycle immediately dove under the brocade table cloth.

 “Well, I never!” the monarch shouted.
 “You have gone too far!”

 I’m trying to give us some context for the situation.
 And there are some telling moments, like the shaking hands, the jaw dropping, the boredom with the new jester, that it’s the king’s birthday (which we would already know if we were reading this as a scene in a chapter), etc. But I’ve also added some interiority: his thoughts, the realization of his “birthday surprise,” his interpretation of why the jester hides, etc. I think this is a more fleshed out version of the scene with much more showing and interiority than blatant telling.

 With the second example, where I’m trying to convey awkwardness and tension, you could do this:

 I haven’t seen Sam since last summer.
 Since the accident.
 Since I begged Mom and Dad to move us away but could never bring myself to say exactly why.
 There’s nothing worse than this.
 He knows I ran away that June, that I begged to switch schools, that I did everything to get away from him.
 Now he’ll know something else: the money and my parents’ patience ran out and I’m back.